 In the second set of ABC analyses, we defined specific competing invasion scenarios, to test the historical independence of two target clusters from the same continent for which the same extracontinental sources were identified in the first set of ABC analyses.
-Our aim here was to determine whether the presence of several genetic clusters within a continent was due to multiple independent extracontinental introductions or to the secondary intracontinental foundation of these clusters.
+Our aim here was to determine whether the presence of several genetic clusters within a continent was due to multiple independent intercontinental introductions or to the secondary intracontinental foundation of these clusters.
 See the results section and Appendix S2 for details.

 Results